puppetlabs/puppet-docs/source/pdk/pdk_get_started.md

 {:.concept}
 ## Generating a class

-Generate classes for your module with the `pdk new class` command.
+Generate classes for your module on the command line with PDK.

-To define parameters in the class you are creating, specify them on the command line with the `pdk new class` command.
+Use the `pdk new class` to create new classes.
+To define parameters in the class you are creating, specify them on the command line at the same time you generate your class with the `pdk new class` command.
 Specify the values that parameter accepts, and optionally, specify parameter's data type.
 You can provide any number of parameters on the command line.

-If you add parameters with the `pdk new class` command, PDK creates the new class manifest and a test file template.
+When you add parameters with the `pdk new class` command, PDK creates the new class manifest and a test template file.
 You can then write tests in this template to validate your class's behavior.
+If you add parameters *after* generating your class, PDK does not generate these test template files.

 For example, to create a new class named `hello_class` and define an `ensure` parameter for the class, run: